Jadunath Sarkar

-Sarkar was educated in English literature, worked as a teacher for some period of time but later shifted his focus history research writing.
+Sarkar was educated in English literature and worked as a teacher for some time but later shifted his focus to history research writing.

 He had vast knowledge of Persian language and all his books he wrote in English.
-He was vice chancellor (VC) of University of Calcutta from 1926–1928 a member of Bengal Legislative Council between 1929-1932.
-In 1929 British knighted him.
+He was vice-chancellor (VC) of University of Calcutta from 1926 to 1928 and a member of Bengal Legislative Council between 1929 and 1932.
+In 1929 the British knighted him.

-Academic career

-Sarkar was born in Karachmaria village in Natore, Bengal to Rajkumar Sarkar, the local Zamindar on 10 December 1870.
+Early life and education

+Sarkar was born on 10 December 1870 in the village of Karachmaria in Chhatardighi, Singra, Rajshahi district, Bengal Presidency (now in Natore District, Bangladesh).
+His father, Rajkumar Sarkar, was a local zamindar and owned a large library.
+His mother Harisundari Devi had seven sons and three daughters, with Jadunath being the fifth child and third son.
 In 1891, he graduated in English from Presidency College, Calcutta.
 In 1892, he topped the Master of Arts examination, in English at Calcutta University and in 1897, he received the Premchand-Roychand Scholarship.

+Academic career

 In 1893, he was inducted as a faculty of English literature at Ripon College, Calcutta (later renamed Surendranath College).
 In 1898, he was appointed at Presidency College, Calcutta after getting selected in the Provincial Education Services.
 In between, from 1917 to 1919, he taught modern Indian history in Benaras Hindu University and from 1919 to 1923, both English and history, at Ravenshaw College, Cuttack.
 In 1923, he became an honorary member of the Royal Asiatic Society of London.
-In August 1926, he was appointed as the Vice Chancellor of Calcutta University.
+In August 1926, he was appointed as the Vice-Chancellor of Calcutta University.
 In 1928, he joined as Sir W. Meyer Lecturer in Madras University.